A generalization of Seifert geometry based on the Siegel upper half-space: Preliminaries

 A volume formula for $\BH^2\times \BR$-geometry and $\sltrt$-geometry is given in the proof of \cite[Corollary~4.7.3]{thurston}.
 For any discrete group $\Gamma$ of isometries of $X=\BH^2\times \BR$ or $X=\sltrt$, if $p(\Gamma)$ is a discrete subgroup of $\mathrm{Isom}(\BH^2)$, we have

-This motivates our Theorem \ref{thm:vol} on the volume formula for ``Seifert-like'' manifolds.
+This motivates our Theorem \ref{thm:vol} on the volume formula for ``Siegel--Seifert'' manifolds.
 It also suggests that the invariant measure in our case could be a ``product measure'', the meaning of which is made clear in Subsections \ref{subsec:5.2} and \ref{subsec:5.3}.